-The surrounding mountains are criss-crossed by numerous footpaths and invite you to take smaller, easier hikes.
-From the top you have an overwhelming view of snow-covered peaks.
+The surrounding mountains are crisscrossed by numerous footpaths and invite you to take smaller, easier hikes.
+From the top, you have an overwhelming view of snow-covered peaks.

 Day 9: Kaza (about 130 km)

 Breakfast.
 We penetrate further into the Spiti-Valley, a cold desert landscape similar to Ladakh and Tibet.
-Our next stop is Kaza, with about 3200 inhabitants the largest town in Spiti and also the commercial centre of this district.
+Our next stop is Kaza, with about 3200 inhabitants the largest town in Spiti and also the commercial center of this district.
 Kaza is situated on the Spiti river at an altitude of about 3650 m.
 Kaza itself is popular with travelers for its relaxed atmosphere (and its German Bakery).
 The old gompa had to be replaced some time ago by a new, extremely colorful monastery, which was inaugurated in 2009.